 - Saturday & Sunday from 10am to 2pm

 A maximum of 90 members per hour may be in the facility at one time and may use the facility for a maximum of 1 hour per day.

 Feel free to contact us if you have any questions or concerns!
 We are available to you by telephone or under the following e-mail address: firstname.lastname@example.org

 Measures for hygiene and dealing with suspected cases

-The Robert Koch Institute currently assesses the risk to the health of the population in Germany as high, for risk groups as very high.
-In order to prevent further spread in Germany, it is important to identify cases early, isolate them and consistently comply with hygiene measures.
+In order to prevent further spread of the COVID-19 disease in Germany, it is important to identify cases early, isolate them and consistently comply with hygiene measures.
 Each and every one of us can help prevent the virus from spreading in everyday life.

 In addition, we would like to draw your attention to the following:

 A new Corona Ordinance has been in force since 8 November 2020.
 Every person, who has stayed in a risk area in the last 10 days before entering Germany, must register on www.einreiseanmeldung.de before travelling and carry proof of this registration upon entry.
 The provided data will be automatically forwarded to the local health authority.
 Persons entering Germany from a risk area are obliged to remain in self-quarantine for 10 days.
 A negative test result before entry does not exempt from this 10-day quarantine.

 Quarantine can be ended at the earliest five days after entry, only if travellers have received a negative test result.
 This test result only counts if the test was carried out at least five days after entry.
 Only a test carried out in Germany is recognised.
 A test carried out earlier cannot end quarantine.